SalomePlatform/smesh/doc/salome/gui/SMESH/input/revolution.rst

 			:align: center

 		.. centered::
-			"Example of Revolution with Angle by Step.
-Angle=30 and Number of Steps=3"
+			Example of Revolution with Angle by Step.
+Angle=30 and Number of Steps=3

 		* **Total Angle** - the elements are revolved by the specified angle only once and the number of steps defines the number of iterations (i.e. for Angle=30 and Number of Steps=3, the elements will be revolved by 30/3=10 degrees twice for a total of 30).